The response is a JSON Array of objects with the following fields:

 A list of IDs of the users that have seen the message.

 The reactions you want to add to this message.
 The default timestamp is the current time.
 Trying to create a reaction that already exists for a user does nothing.
 Doing the same as before with a timestamp will update the reaction with the new timestamp.
-The reaction users need to be an active member of the org that the message and thread belong to.
+The reaction users need to be an active member of the group that the message and thread belong to.

 addAttachments